zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 on the size of a UDP packet.
 If the 1791 bound is exceeded, the packet should be ignored.

-The format of the sendback is not part of the protocol; it is an opaque bytestring which need only be validated and understood by the sender.
-TODO: detail the format used by c-toxcore anyway.

 #### Forwarding Packet
 This is sent as the payload of a Protocol packet.